 Was geeking out a bit yesterday.
-I got a ping from Twitter that someone had mentioned me, and I quickly read it and was like, oh cool someone found something I did with the Pi useful.
-And then, wait a sec... that name sounds familiar.
+I got a ping from Twitter that someone had mentioned me, and as I quickly read it and thought "oh cool, someone found something I did with the Pi useful", I also thought the name sounded familiar...

-Pete Lomas is a cofounder of the Raspberry Pi, having designed the final hardware for it, and is also a trustee for the Raspberry Pi Foundation.
-He had a hand in arguably the most versatile and innovative computer available today in its (ridiculously low) price range..... and he found something I did useful.
+Pete Lomas is a cofounder of the Raspberry Pi, having designed the final hardware for it, and is still involved.
+He had a hand in the most versatile and innovative computer available today in its price range, and he found something I did useful in some small way.
 That's a good feeling. 🤓

-I'm beginning to realize that there's nothing "magic" about sharing code and open-sourcing projects.
-It's just doing something, even something small maybe, and then putting it out there somewhere.
-It's kinda weird to open yourself up to the possibility of criticism, but my experience so far has been pretty good.
-If someone finds it and tries it, cool.
+These are just drops in the Internet ocean, but it's helped me realize there's nothing "magic" or unattainable about sharing code or even creating open-source projects.
+It's just doing something, maybe something really small, and then putting it out there for the world to find.
+Sure, it's kinda weird opening yourself up to the possibility of criticism (I'm always waiting for someone to call me out as a hack), but my experience so far has been good.
+If someone finds something I made and tries it, cool.
 If they find it really useful, awesome.
 And if they don't like it they can make something better!

 This is post #8 in my personal challenge to do #30DaysOfBlogging.
 I'm hoping this short-term challenge will help me become more comfortable with blogging in general.
 I expect some hits and misses; hopefully something here inspires or helps you.